AndersDeath/diary2/000-current.md

 # 29 - Freitag - Paris - 646 Tag der Einwanderung - Cool Rainy

 So, Paris it amazing.
 I am so happy to be there again and with money.
+It's so cool.